 Meet the tutor: Amanda Krieg, Veterinary Nursing

-We recently spoke to Amanda Krieg, tutor for the Veterinary Nursing Assistant (Level 5) and Diploma Veterinary Nursing (Level 6) programmes.
-She gave us the rundown on the programmes, the skills she teaches, her favourite part about being a veterinary nurse, career opportunities for graduates, and more.
+We recently spoke to Amanda Krieg, tutor for the Veterinary Nursing Assistant (Level 5) programme.
+She gave us the rundown on the programme, the skills she teaches, her favourite part about being a veterinary nurse, career opportunities for graduates, and more.